-As the high-profile example of Barnaby Joyce and his media adviser show, not all workplace romances are rosy, and indeed some can cause serious complications for employers.
+As high-profile examples in recent years have shown, not all workplace romances are rosy, and indeed some can cause serious complications for employers.

-However, it has exposed Mr Joyce and the government more broadly to accusations of impropriety.
-The case also follows the #MeToo social media campaign against sexual harassment, largely focused on the workplace.
+The case followed the #MeToo social media campaign against sexual harassment, largely focused on the workplace.

 And it is not unheard of for bullying to occur when news of a budding romance or fling between two colleagues breaks to those around them, or for complaints of favouritism to emerge against a manager in relation to a subordinate with whom they are intimately involved.